Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/5-WebApp-AuthZ/5-2-Groups/README.md

 1. Clean the solution, rebuild the solution, and run it.

 1. Open your web browser and make a request to the app.
 The app immediately attempts to authenticate you via the Microsoft identity platform endpoint.
-Sign in with a work or school account.
+Sign in with a work or school account from the tenant where you created this app.
 1. On the home page, the app lists the various claims it obtained from your ID token.
 You'd notice one more claims named `groups`.
 If **Overage** occurred, then you'd see a different claim by the name `_claim_names`.
 The **Overage** scenario is discussed in detail below.
 1. On the top menu, click on the signed-in user's name **user@domain.com**, you should now see all kind of information about yourself including your picture.
 Beneath that, a list of all the security groups that the signed-in user is assigned to are listed as well.
 All of this was obtained by making calls to Microsoft Graph.
 This list is useful, if an **Overage** occurs with this signed-in user.
 The **overage** scenario is discussed later in this article.